VMac2024/MiniProject1/README.md

 # Installation & Setup:

-Clone the GitHub file: git clone ...
-If using VS Code editor with the live server extension, open the folder in VS Code and click "Go Live" (at the bottom right corner)
+Clone the GitHub file: git clone: https://github.com/VMac2024/MiniProject1 If using VS Code editor with the live server extension, open the folder in VS Code and click "Go Live" (at the bottom right corner)

 # Future improvements: